 Interestingly, the more unexpected the presence of the Christmas Cake is, the more likely her being one is emphasized as being an attractive point.
 If a character expresses this point in-story, he Likes Older Women.

 This is on its way to being a Discredited Trope: the latest Japanese census data shows that more and more people are marrying older, with most people under 25 remaining unmarried.
 Many teens and young adults have never heard of the concept and many that have think it's old-fashioned.
-This is actually biting Japan in the ass demographically: the increased age of marriage and the conservatism of Japanese society leads to smaller and smaller families at a time when Japan can least afford it (see Japanese Political System for further details).
+This is actually biting Japan in the ass demographically: the increased age of marriage leads to smaller and smaller families at a time when Japan can least afford it (see Japanese Political System for further details).
 Having a character believing in the Christmas Cake concept may mark them as being likewise old-fashioned.